dokku/dokku/docs/deployment/schedulers/k3s.md

 dokku scheduler-k3s:set --global letsencrypt-email-stag automated@dokku.sh
 ```

-After enabling, all apps with an `https` port mapping that utilize the related letsencrypt server will be automatically updated to enable ssl.
+After enabling and rebuilding, all apps with an `https` port mapping that utilize the related letsencrypt server will be automatically updated to enable ssl.
 All http requests will then be redirected to https.

 #### Customizing the letsencrypt server